-Proposers are cautioned that only an appointed Grants Officer in the Division of Grants and Agreements may make commitments, obligations or awards on behalf of NSF or authorize the expenditure of funds.
+Proposers are cautioned that only an appointed NSF Grants Officer may make commitments, obligations or awards on behalf of NSF or authorize the expenditure of funds.
 No commitment on the part of NSF or the Government should be inferred from technical or budgetary discussions with an NSF Program Officer.
 A PI or organization that makes financial or personnel commitments in the absence of a grant or cooperative agreement signed by the NSF Grants Officer does so at its own risk.

-F. COPIES OF REVIEWS
+E. COPIES OF REVIEWS

-When a decision has been made (whether an award or a declination), verbatim copies of reviews, excluding the names of the reviewers, and summaries of review panel deliberations, if any, are provided to the Pl.
-Proposers also may request and obtain any other releasable material in NSF's file on their proposal.
-Everything in the file except information that directly identifies either reviewers or other pending or declined proposals is usually releasable to the proposer.
+When a decision has been made (whether an award or a declination), verbatim copies of reviews, excluding the identities of reviewers, and summaries of review panel deliberations, if any, are provided to the PI.
+A proposer also may request and obtain any other releasable material in NSF's file on his/her proposal.
+Everything in the file except information that identifies either reviewers or other pending or declined proposals is usually releasable to the proposer.